 *Click the video below to see inside the Pre Parade Party that happens every year with the Hibernians at Finley’s and showcases the Northport Pipe & Drum!

-We hope these tips help you enjoy the St Patrick’s parade and for more information about St Patrick’s Parades on Long Island, click here.
+Thank you the Huntington Ancient Order of Hibernians for all you do to make this parade happen each year!
+We hope these tips help you enjoy the St Patrick’s parade and for more information about St Patrick’s Parades on Long Island, click HERE.